Why you need to do more DIY projects

 In many cases, the cost of materials and labor can be much lower than purchasing goods or paying for someone else’s labor and this can save you significant amounts of money.
 For example, you could look up a gourmet cupcake recipe with many positive user reviews and tips, versus purchasing them from a gourmet cupcake shop.
 This will definitely save you a good amount of money.

 There is no better feeling than completing a project that you started from nothing.
 It’s truly a rewarding experience.
 You can be proud of your achievement and tell your friends and family what you’ve made!
 You can record your progress to look back on later.

 For the times that you find yourself bored on a rainy day or a Sunday afternoon, you can work on your new-found hobby.
 You may find yourself sitting in your living room and watching a movie or television show; you could multitask by knitting a scarf or restoring an old guitar (if those are your new hobbies).

 Being able to give a heartfelt gift

 During the events such as Mother’s or Father’s day, there are so many retailers calling out to you to purchase their products.
 Everyone knows the feeling of receiving store-bought gifts but most people, especially your parents, will absolutely love your DIY present.

 Selling your new skill

-With enough practice, there is definitely potential to sell your handmade products or labour!
-If you’re a stay at home mother or father that loves to sew, bake or do carpentry work – you can sell your goods (and your time) to earn a supplementary income on sites such as Etsy and Ebay, or at local bake sales or trade shows.
+With enough practice, there is definitely potential to sell your handmade products or labor!
+If you’re a stay at home mother or father that loves to sew, bake or do carpentry work – you can sell your goods (and your time) to earn a supplementary income on sites such as Etsy and eBay, or at local bake sales or trade shows.